DevTk.AI

 The Bottom Line

 The 2026 AI API market offers more options at more price points than ever before.
-The pricing spread is enormous: from $0.10/1M input tokens (Gemini 2.5 Flash-Lite or Xiaomi MiMo-V2.5-Flash) to $5.00/1M (GPT-5.5 or Claude Opus 4.6), before the even higher GPT-5.5 Pro tier.
+The pricing spread is enormous: from $0.10/1M input tokens (Gemini 2.5 Flash-Lite or Mistral Small 4) to $5.00/1M (GPT-5.5 or Claude Opus 4.8), before the even higher GPT-5.5 Pro tier.
 The key to managing costs is not picking one model, but building a routing strategy that matches model capability to task complexity.

 Start with the AI Model Pricing Calculator to model your specific use case, and revisit your model choices quarterly as pricing continues to evolve.